 This uses a higher concentration of hydrogen peroxide than the over-the-counter whitening strips.
 A dentist may use laser gum therapy, and the session is completed in a matter of hours rather than the two- to four-week period suggested for whitening strips.
 The bottom line?
 These products shouldn’t damage your enamel as long as you follow the recommendations of your dentist and have regular check-ups so he or she can evaluate your teeth.
 In addition, here are three things you should consider:

 - Those with fillings, crowns and other extensive dental work should not begin whitening without speaking to the dentist first to ensure the bleaching will not damage your dental work.
 Together, you can tailor a treatment plan that should achieve the desired results.
 The ADA only recommends the use of whitening products under the supervision of a dentist.

 - While the ADA does provide its seal of approval to certain products, realize that manufacturers submit their products for ADA approval voluntarily—there is no federal requirement.
 In fact, tooth-whitening products are not regulated by the FDA.

 - Research results are mixed as to whether or not whitening damages your enamel.
 In higher concentrations, peroxide can cause the enamel surface to wear away.
 The best bet is to play it safe and follow your dentist’s recommendations.

-Before you begin a whitening regimen, examine the color of your teeth.
-Teeth with a yellow discoloration will generally respond better to the process than those with a brown discoloration.
+Before you begin a whitening regimen, examine the tooth colored fillings of your teeth.
+Teeth with yellow discoloration will generally respond better to the process than those with brown discoloration.
 Drinking excessive amounts of coffee or tea or other teeth-staining products may present a greater challenge to get that perfect smile.